SimonWaldherr/wp-osf-shownotes/readme.md

 ##Description

-This Plugin converts <a href="https://github.com/shownotes/OSF-in-a-Nutshell/blob/master/OSF-in-a-Nutshell.md">Shownotes in OSF</a> to HTML
+This Plugin converts <a href="https://github.com/shownotes/OSF-in-a-Nutshell/blob/master/OSF-in-a-Nutshell.md">Shownotes in OSF (Open Shownotes Format)</a> to HTML, mp4 Chapters and Audacity/Reaper label tracks.
+All links to Amazon, will automatically converted to affiliate links.
+It also can import the show notes directly from the shownot.es ShowPad und will provide many metadata features in future.

 ##Installation